thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 ## It makes releases unpredictable

 As long as we have not merged back into mainline we cannot know how much work is still left to do.
-Because of potential merge conflicts, and because of potential rework caused by merge conflicts at merge time.
-Because of the review and approval process of which the duration can vary wildly and is often too slow.
-And also, because we do not know how the different new features will influence each other at merge time requiring additional testing.
+Potential merge conflicts could arise at merge time caused by incompatibilities introduced by different branches.
+Introducing potential additional rework usually requiring attention in a rush.
+The review and approval process usually varies wildly in lead time and is often too slow.
+Lastly, we are never sure how the different new features will influence each other at merge time and how they might require additional unplanned retesting.

-Integrating features into mainline therefore becomes a time-consuming and unpredictable activity making the whole IT delivery process very unpredictable which increases the lead time, and the time to market for our product.
+Integrating features into mainline become a time-consuming and unpredictable activity making the whole IT delivery process very unpredictable increasing the lead time, and the time to market for our product.

-Compare this with growing a feature on mainline where we can release the feature the minute we think it is good enough because our codebase is always working and in a releasable state.
+Compare this with growing a feature on mainline.
+The feature can be released the minute we think it is good enough.
+This is possible because our codebase is always in a releasable state, always working.

 Remember, our goal is to sustainably minimise our lead time to create positive business impact!